sjohn214/BeerPhoria/README.md

 # BeerPhoria

-The purpose of this application is to create a beer logger with MySQL, Node, Express, Handlebars, Sequelize and a homemade ORM.
+The purpose of this application is to create a beer logger with MySQL, Node, Express, Handlebars, and Sequelize.
 This project will follow the MVC design pattern by using Node and MySQL to query and route data in the application, and Handlebars to generate the HTML.

 # Project Description